 Why should employers participate in Napa Valley Forward?

-- Offer economic benefits and cost savings for both employers and employees
+- Offer transportation options, quality of life benefits and cost savings for your employees

 - Attract and retain talent: "Keep Napa Competitive"

 - Address local congestion and parking constraints affecting your employees and guests

 The Luum platform serves as the foundation for the Napa Valley Forward pilot.
 The platform consolidates all relevant travel information, collects carpool and vanpool interest, and houses incentives for employees who log their trips on the website.
 To ensure we reach all employee groups, the platform is available in Spanish as well as English.
 A mobile app is also available for easy logging and reward redemptions.

 With support from participating employers, the pilot program's first year will be an experiment to test out different outreach approaches, incentive structures and new mobility options.
 Employers are welcome to share their ideas for effective strategies to assist their employees get to work.

 MTC is leading the Napa Valley Forward initiative in coordination with Steer, which manages development and implementation of the commute management platform, including working with participating employers throughout the pilot period.
 Luum will develop and provide technical support for the commute management platform.

 To learn more about the Napa Valley Forward project, please contact MTC Program Manager Nicola Szibbo at Nszibbo@bayareametro.gov; or Jenny Hong, Program Administrator at Steer, at NapaValleyForward@steergroup.com.

 The following Napa employers are currently participating in the Napa Valley Forward Program:

 - C. Mondavi & Family